Apollo1840/leetCoding/DS_priority_queue.md

     return [heappop(h)[1] for _ in range(k)]

 ```
-Although straight-forward, this is not the most efficient (time & space) to solve 1337 and 347.
+Although straight-forward, this is not the most efficient (time & space) way to solve 1337 and 347.
 A better approach is in
 "Gradually-in and Gradually-out".